 The Edward M. Kennedy Institute for the United States Senate is designed to bring the history of the United States Senate alive – using technology to engage and inspire like never before.
 The Institute features a full-scale replica of the United States Senate Chamber, interactive exhibits, and a reproduction of Senator Kennedy’s Washington, DC, office.

-The Kennedy Institute is offering live virtual programs, facilitated by Institute staff as well as onsite group visits for fall 2020.
-Find information about scheduling and attending your program, and to purchase tickets, visit our Admissions page.
+The Kennedy Institute is offering live virtual programs, facilitated by Institute staff as well as in-person scheduled group visits to the Institute for fall 2021.
+Schedule a group visit here.